Xyfir/Documentation/ptorx/help.md

   - If you have *Use Regular Expressions* enabled for the filter, you can only use regular expressions for the header value, not the header name.
 The value for the header name must be an exact match.

 # Modifiers

 Modifiers give you expanded control over the content of the mail that gets sent to you.
 Modifiers are only applied to mail being redirected to a main email.
 If you have 'Save Mail' enabled on a proxy email, the saved mail will be unmodified.

 ## Modifier Types

-- **Encrypt**
-  - Encrypt modifiers allow you to encrypt the content of received mail via AES-256 with a user-provided encryption key.
-Since the mail is redirected, you must have the ability to decrypt the content wherever the mail is received.
 - **Find and Replace**
   - Finds and replaces content in the email's message body.
   - When *Use Regular Expressions* is enabled, you gain special capabilities in the 'Replace' value via the `$` character.